alexsmirnov/obsidian-second-brain-mcp/README.md

 - Draft a detailed, step-by-step blueprint for building project from spec

 ### resources
+**NOTE: continue does not understand templates, so resource name should contain all information** **resouce name left as is in prompt, so it should not confuse llm**
 - extract url content as markdown
 - full documentation about libraries, preferable from llms-full.txt
 - complete project structure and content, created by `CodeWeawer` or `Repomix`